 Suspend And Resume

-- After 10 seconds, right-click on GTA 5 again and click on ‘Resume.’
+After 10 seconds, right-click on GTA 5 again and click ‘Resume.’
 Be sure not to leave it longer than that, or it will cause the game to crash.

 This should fix the GTA 5 loading screen issue.
-It is often seen in gaming that the most annoying problems usually have the easiest solutions to them.
+It is often seen in gaming that the most annoying problems usually have the easiest solutions.
 But figuring out those easy solutions is the hard part.

 Close Background Tasks